Key to immune system inflammation discovery

 “This provides the energy and building blocks to produce chemicals called cytokines, which fight off the infection.
 This metabolic or energetic ‘switch’ occurs in the engine room of cells – the mitochondria,” he said.

-Hudson Institute Director, Professor Elizabeth Hartland said the discovery was pivotal to understanding how certain immune cells adapt their metabolic activity to drive inflammation.
+Hudson Institute Director, Professor Elizabeth Hartland said the discovery was pivotal to understanding how certain immune system cells adapt their metabolic activity to drive inflammation.

 “There has long been a gap in our knowledge of how macrophages take a signal from the cell surface and translate it to the mitochondria.
 Now, thanks to the work of our inflammation scientists at Hudson Institute, we have an answer to that question,” said Hudson Institute Director, Professor Elizabeth Hartland.

 “This missing link is pivotal because it gives us a deep understanding of the signalling events in our immune system’s first line of defence – the inflammatory process.
 This discovery has big implications for further research into treatments for a wide range of inflammatory diseases.”